ucsc/site-giving/source/ways-to-give/chancellors-associates.md

   alt_text: parents-giving
   vertical: top #options: top, bottom
   horizontal: right #options: left, right
+see_also:
+  - title: Ways funds are used
+    link: /ways-to-give/chancellors-associates/ways-funds-used/
 ---
 Donors who give $1,000 or more annually to one of two discretionary funds—the UC Santa Cruz Fund or the Parents Fund—are recognized as Chancellor&#8217;s Associates.
 It is the chancellor&#8217;s way of saying thank you and extending the opportunity for you to be part of a community of donors and friends of the university.
 Learn about giving levels and donor benefits.